|Quick Facts: Painting and Coating Workers|

 The median annual wage for painting, coating, and decorating workers was $38,270 in May 2022.

-Overall employment of painting and coating workers is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.
+Overall employment of painting and coating workers is projected to show little or no change from 2022 to 2032.

 Explore resources for employment and wages by state and area for painting and coating workers.